 Period.
 No other servo offers

-this level of power, precision, quality, plus tank-like durability (and nobody else lets you completely
+this level of power, precision, quality, plus tank-like toughness (and nobody else lets you completely

 components.
 Better servos.
 The formula is simple.
 Decisions regarding